English/Humanities

 Fall/Spring 3 credit hours GER 6

 This course is a survey of the means by which Native American people have recorded their lives.
-Texts will be selected from pre-contact pictorial and oral auto-biographical narratives through contemporary written texts, film, and electronic media.
-Historical context will be provided in lecture.
+Texts are selected from pre-contact pictorial and oral auto/biographical narratives through contemporary written texts, film, and electronic media.
+Historical context is provided in lecture materials.
 Emphasis is on works published since 1980.
-Three hours lecture per week.

-Prerequisites: Expository Writing (ENGL 101) OR Oral and Written Expression (ENGL 102) AND one literature course AND one lower level literature course AND 30 credit hours earned with a cumulative GPA of 2.0 or permission of the instructor.
+Prerequisites: Composition and the Spoken Word (ENGL 101) AND one literature course AND one lower level literature course AND 30 credit hours earned with a cumulative GPA of 2.0 or permission of the instructor.

 ENGL 325 CONTEMPORARY YOUNG ADULT LITERATURE